Jassi Weds Jassi

 Jassi Weds Jassi is a 2025 Indian Hindi-language comedy film directed by Paran Bawa and produced by Soma Singh Deo and Mazahir Abbas under Divinity Studios.
 It stars Harshvardhan Deo.
-Ranvir Shorey, Sikandar Kher and Rehmat Rattan with an ansemble cast.
+Ranvir Shorey, Sikandar Kher and Rehmat Rattan with an ensemble cast.
 The film was released on 7 November 2025.

 Synopsis

 Set in Haldwani, Uttar Pradesh (now Uttarakhand) in 1996, the film follows Jaspreet, also known as Jassi (Harshvardhan Singh Deo), a hopeless romantic determined to find true love.
 His pursuit leads him to Jasmeet (Rehmat Rattan), but before he can win her heart, he faces an unexpected obstacle — Jaswinder (Sikandar Kher), also nicknamed Jassi.
 Along the way, his actions inadvertently disturb the lives of Sehgal (Ranvir Shorey) and his wife Sweeti (Grusha Kapoor), whose marriage is already on shaky ground.
 The story unfolds through a mix of humorous misunderstandings, heartfelt emotions, and touching moments centered on love and family.